esironal/dashboard/README.md

 #### Gratuitous self promotion
 You can follow me on [Twitter](http://twitter.com/stephanecurzi).

-Read a little bit more about me at [stephanecurzi.me](http://www.stephanecurzi.me) Check my other projects by going to [behance](http://be.net/stephanecurzi) or [dribble](http://dribbble.com/stephanecurzi).
+Read a little bit more about me at [stephanecurzi.me](http://www.stephanecurzi.me).

+Check my other projects by going to [behance](http://be.net/stephanecurzi) or [dribble](http://dribbble.com/stephanecurzi).

 Check my CSS framework [BaselineCSS](http://baselinecss.com).

-I hate writing read-me’s !
+Thanks.